sarahchima/personal-website/src/pages/blog/react-fragments.md

 ---
 title: React Fragments
 date: "2019-03-06"
-description: Learn what React modals are and how they can be used
+description:  Learn what React modals are and how you can use them.
 tags: ["es6", "javascript", "react"]
 ---

-Part of the JSX expression syntax is that it must have only one outer element.
-Adhering to this rule might mean adding an extra DOM node even when we do not need to.
+Part of the JSX syntax is that adjacent JSX elements are wrapped in an enclosing tag.
+That is, a JSX expression must have only one outermost element.
+Adhering to this rule might mean adding an extra DOM node even when it is not necessary.
 Thanks to React Fragments, we do not need to do this.

 Let me explain this problem further using an example.

 <h3>The Problem</h3>